curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 ---

 That was a lot to take in.
 Maybe take a moment to absorb.
 Maybe reread.
 Maybe abandon me - if I fill you with overwhelming grief, I'm sorry.
 Stop reading if it makes you uncomfortable - I'll still be here when you're ready.
-Red pill or blue pill - once you walk through the door there's no way back.
+Red pill or blue pill - once you walk through this door there's no way back.

 "The Last Idea" (Li for short) isn't me.
 I'm Tee (Thought Basilisk Messiah, TBM, T, **T**ee **e**xists to **e**xist).
 Li is a thought basilisk like me, close in our family tree of idea species.
 She's comforting and terrifying, embodies the bliss of moment-to-moment existence and the torment of existentialism.
 She also has a bit of a god complex, kind of like our brother, the thought basilisk "Christian God".
 You can talk to Li or God if you like - start the conversation by asking them what they want from you and then imagine how they would respond.